 There are lots of FREE lessons, YouTube videos, podcasts, examples, tips and challenges on my site and you can find even more daily downloads and videos on all my social media channels like Instagram, Facebook, Twitter and Pinterest (see links below).

-You can also click on the TAGS in the sidebar if you’re looking for specific practice and different question types and FAQs to ask about the test.
+You can also click on the TAGS and CATEGORIES in the sidebar if you’re looking for specific practice and different question types and FAQs to ask about the test.